hashicorp/terraform-provider-azurerm/website/docs/r/resource_management_private_link_association.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of this Private Link Association, which should be a UUID.
-A new UUID will be generated if not provided.
-Changing this forces a new Private Link Association to be created.

 * `management_group_id` - (Required) Specifies the Management Group ID within which this Private Link Association should exist.
 Changing this forces a new Private Link Association to be created.

 **Note:** For now, `management_group_id` must be the ID of [Root Management Group](https://learn.microsoft.com/en-us/azure/governance/management-groups/overview#root-management-group-for-each-directory).